itteerde/OpenCourseWare/Computer Science/Programming Languages/Project Euler/readme.md

 3. Compare performance of difference programming systems (nano-benchmarking)

 There are implementations of the same problems for different languages within the individual languages.

+## Problems

+### Problem 1

+If we list all the natural numbers below 10 that are multiples of 3 or 5, we get 3,5,6, and 9.
+The sum of these multiples is 23.

+Find the sum of all the multiples of 3 or 5 below 1000.

+For measurement find the sum of all multiples of 3 or 5 below 10,000,000.